 During the Thomas Fire last year, Mike Bean, a member of our community sent us this humbling footage (below) of the restoration work he and his team were doing during the fire.
 Justin Kropp, one of the brave linemen featured in the video, would lose his life in the line of duty just weeks later.

 Most of the time when we think of wildfires, the situation seems bleak and hopeless.
 All we see on TV are images of raging flames and smoke and helicopters… What truly deserves our attention are the people coming to the aid of these affected communities.
 They leave their own families and risk their lives to help total strangers in their darkest hour.
 We are forever grateful to all of these people.
 We’d like to close this blog with a quote from the late Fred Rogers.

 Mr. Rogers often told this story about when he was a boy and would see scary things on the news:

 “My mother would say to me, ‘Look for the helpers.
 You will always find people who are helping.’
 To this day, especially in times of disaster, I remember my mother’s words, and I am always comforted by realizing that there are still so many helpers — so many caring people in this world.”

-To all the helpers, thank you.
+To Justin and all the other helpers out there, thank you.

 Between now and September 1st, 15% of purchases made using promo code: CA18FIRE will be donated to the wildfire recovery effort.